godatadriven/github-contributions/README.md

 [dbt_project.yml](./dbt_project.yml) to stop tracking your Github contributions.

 Github users can decide to stop tracking their contributions at any time:
-1. A Github handle is removed throuhgh a pull request.
+1. A Github handle is removed through a pull request.
-2. A Github user approves the pull request that removes his or his Github handle.
+2. A Github user approves the pull request that removes hers or his Github handle.
 3. Git and Github is used for auditing.

 ### Data retention